Norwegian Royals At “Ridderrenn” Ski Race

 This year, Princess Märtha Louise and Crown Princess Mette-Marit accompanied participants in the 5-kilometer course.
 Crown Prince Haakon was a companion for a participant in the 20-kilometer race with whom he had trained together in advance of the race on the ski slopes around Oslo.
 After the race, they attended an informal lunch at the finish line along with the participants, organizers and guests together.
 Princess Ingrid Alexandra and Prince Sverre Magnus were also present and helped to hand out medals to all participants.
 In the afternoon of the same day, the Crown Princely family had a photo session.
 They enjoyed the sunny weather together with skiing and sledging, and made themselves comfortable with grilled marshmallows.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Patronage, Prince Sverre Magnus, Princess Ingrid Alexandra, Princess Märtha Louise, Sport.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Patronage, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway, Princess Märtha Louise of Norway, Sport.